Armored Core: Premise

 In the original continuity established by 1997's Armored Core through 2001's Armored Core 2: Another Age, Earth experienced a cataclysm known as the "Great Destruction" and humanity has been forced underground.
 Corporations begin fighting for dominance, leading to the increasing reliance on Armored Core pilots called Ravens.
 Following the events of 1999's Armored Core: Master of Arena, humanity rebuilds and colonizes Mars.
 Through 2000's Armored Core 2 and its expansion, Another Age, the fledgling Earth government struggles to maintain power as opportunistic corporations exploit the power gap and rebel groups resist against the hegemony of government and business interests.

 The series was rebooted with 2002's Armored Core 3, beginning a new story arc that concluded with Armored Core: Last Raven in 2005.
 Following a global nuclear war, humanity has retreated underground.
 Following centuries of rule by an artificial intelligence called The Controller, its decay leads to the destruction of much of humanity's underground network, causing them to look toward the surface for safety.
 By the end of 2003's Silent Line: Armored Core, humanity has fully returned to the surface of Earth.
 The final two games of this continuity, 2004's Armored Core: Nexus and 2005's Armored Core: Last Raven involve the end of the existing power dynamic of corporations and Ravens fighting over the surface.

 2006's Armored Core 4 rebooted the series yet again.
 Here, corporations have seized control of Earth governments and are waging war across the surface for dominance.
 A war waged over the course of the game pollutes the environment, leading to the creation of floating cities in 2008's Armored Core: For Answer.
 Depending on the player's choices, humanity either barely survives the fallout of For Answer's conflict or is completely eradicated.

-The final story arc of the series was introduced with 2012's Armored Core V. A single corporation has dominance over a contaminated Earth and is being opposed by a resistance faction that seeks to overthrow them.
-2013's Armored Core: Verdict Day details the outbreak of another war 100 years later following an apocalyptic event.
+The third continuity of the series continued with 2012's Armored Core V. A single corporation has dominance over a contaminated Earth and is being opposed by a resistance faction that seeks to overthrow them, while 2013's Armored Core: Verdict Day details the outbreak of another war 100 years later following an apocalyptic event.

+Another continuity has begun with 2023's Armored Core VI: Fires of Rubicon.
+The game takes place far away from Earth in a human-colonized star system on the planet Rubicon 3.
+Decades prior to the game's start, a powerful resource called Coral was discovered, leading to significant technological advances, but a disaster called the Fires of Ibis scorched the entire Rubicon system and left it highly contaminated.
+However, the Coral, thought to have all burned, has begun to reappear, bringing multiple corporations into conflict for control of it which, in turn, has brought the attention of mercenaries.
+Added into the conflict are the Planetary Closure Administration, an organization tasked with quarantining Rubicon, and the Rubicon Liberation Front, a resistance group who venerate the Coral, wishing to end its exploitation and free the planet.